raulriera/Overlay-HUD/README.markdown

 ## hide()

 Animates the HUD and hides it from the user.
+Another way to hide the HUD is by firing an app wide event called `OVERLAY:HUD:HIDE` (this can be customized)

 # About: